ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

     * The `DesktopStepper` component was re-engineered to be fully responsive without relying on fixed breakpoints.
     * The container class was changed to use `flex-wrap` and the `gap` property.
 This allows the step buttons to wrap gracefully to a new line on any screen where they don't have enough horizontal space.
     * As a result of the more robust desktop view, the breakpoint for switching to the `MobileStepper` (dropdown) was lowered to 640px to only target phone-sized screens.
+    * **UPDATED:** The stepper now visually indicates completed steps with distinct styling and a checkmark.
+The connector lines between steps now use a text dash (`—`) for improved visual consistency.

 #### User Experience Improvements for Step 2 (Research & Curation)
 * **ShotCard.js & Step2_ResearchCuration.js - Research Button Refactoring:**